juh2600/juh.gay/src/projects/index.md

 - learning basic EE things, hoping to someday do less-basic EE things
 - visiting a doctor soon!
 - setting up the garage i can't afford in the bedroom i don't use, for servers, resin printing, soldering, probing, and rebuilding my jeep
-- oh yeah i have a jeep :) like most of my friends, it's cute but it doesn't work :(
-  - need to rebuild the transfer case
 - i'd like to get into kubernetes
 - i'd also like to get into bare metal orchestration, which is obviously a horrific battlefield of incompatible technologies and partially-implemented standards and vendors being stupid and ancient open-source projects and